Welcome to the web site of...Blackbullet Vizslas -

 They select CKC/AKC registered, health tested sire and dam .
 They very carefully raise each litter in their home and work to build confidence in each puppy first by early bio-neurological stimulation and then by socialization with humans and dogs.

 Then they support each puppy by very carefully selecting their placement homes and working to ensure the best possible life for each dog.
 They place each puppy first as a lifetime companion and then, as meets the needs of the family, to enjoy hunting, and in show, performance and field events too.
 Good breeders continue to support and mentor each family for the lifetime of their companion.
+They always take back their dogs if one cannot remain in it's placement home.

 A very important bases of selecting a breeder for your Vizsla puppy is that well bred Vizslas are the best companion dogs, the healthiest companions and have the ongoing support of their breeders.
 Saying 'oh we only want a companion' overlooks that to be a good companion the Vizsla must be well bred, well raised and you and your dog must have your breeder's support throughout the life of your dog!